2. Time-series analysis

 ... and here a "cool" example from the Panmah Glacier in the Karakorum featuring cloud-filtered annual Sentinel-2 composites with minimum snow cover between 2017 and 2023.

 Select one of the following topics dealing with time series analysis or define your own topic according to your interests.
-Your results should be summarized in one plot/chart that features time on the x-axis.
+Your results should be summarized in a chart that features time on the x-axis, accompanied by a brief description.
+You will find more details in the assignment.
 This exercise is meant to apply and deepen the knowledge and skills you have acquired so far.
-You can work in groups of two or three, or individually.
+You can work in teams or individually.